Alisaraie-Group/ProS2Vi/Readme.md

 ### Prerequisites

-1. **Preferred Operating System**: It is recommended to run this tool on a Linux system or Windows Subsystem for Linux (WSL) for optimal performance and compatibility.
+1. **Preferred Operating System**: ProS<sup>2</sup>Vi needs to be run on a Linux system.
+For Windows users, you need to install Windows Subsystem for Linux (WSL) from the [Microsoft website](https://docs.microsoft.com/en-us/windows/wsl/install).
 2. **Installation Methods**: You can install all the required components manually or automatically using the provided bash script.
+2. **Installation Methods**: You can install all the required components manually or automatically using the provided shell script.

 - **Manual Installation**:
   1. **Install Python**: Ensure Python is installed on your system.